akeneo/pim-docs/cookbook/activity_manager/add_project_remover.rst

         }

         /**
-         * This method is called by the ChainedProjectRemover to determinate which ProjectRemover matches the
+         * This method is called by the ChainedProjectRemover to determine which ProjectRemover matches the
          * entity/action pair it receives.
          *
-         * Does this project remover supports given entity/action?
+         * Does this project remover support the given entity/action?
          *
          * @param mixed  $entity (here renamed as $color)
          * @param string $action